 Hey there, just a short note.
-If you like this story, please click the thumbs up in the little window that appears at the bottom of your screen.
+If you like this story so far, please click the thumbs up in the little window that appears at the bottom of your screen.
 Give Lucas and Alaine a little love by voting for them in the novel contest.
 If you know someone who likes billionaire romances, feel free to share them as well.
 They won't mind.

 The type of day he’s had would have seen any other man in a coma by now.
 But not Lucas.
 As usual, his body is tired yet refuses to heed the call of sleep.